-Your answer must be about 5 pages (no more, no less), typed, DOUBLE SPACED, and 12-point Times New Roman font, one inch margins.
+\\\ Your answer must be about 5 FULL pages (no less), typed, DOUBLE SPACED, and 12-point Times New Roman font, one-inch margins.
 You will be graded on content, grammar, punctuation, and following directions.
-Remember, these papers add up to 20% of your final grade; they should be a well thought out responses with a beginning, middle, and end.
+Remember, these papers add up to 20% of your final grade; they should be a well thought out responses with a beginning, middle, and end. \\\

-These papers are due on Mon., October 15th and Mon., December 3rd (by midnight) LATE PAPERS WILL NOT BE ACCEPTED for any reason.
+These papers are due on Wed.
+Oct.
+16th and Mon.
+Dec.
+9th (by 11:59pm) LATE PAPERS WILL NOT BE ACCEPTED for any reason.